vdutts7/cs186-ai-chat/README.md

 ### Prepare Supabase environment

-I used Supabase as my vectorstore. _Alternatives: Pinecone, Qdrant, Weaviate, Chroma, etc. _
+I used Supabase as my vectorstore. _Alternatives: Pinecone, Qdrant, Weaviate, Chroma, etc_

 You should have already created a Supabase project to get your API keys.
 Inside the project's SQL editor, create a new query and run the `schema.sql`.
 You should now have a `documents` table created with 4 columns.